 The Brundholme Road (U2229) has a Cumbria County Council Highways order to prohibit use by all traffic due to its dangerous condition.
 Therefore we cannot recommend it as an alternative route between Keswick and Threlkeld whilst the railway path is closed.

 There are alternative routes for walkers and cyclists and we are adding new routes as they are confirmed.
 Currently access exists for Coast to Coast cyclists from Keswick, via the Castlerigg Stone Circle.
 The permitted route at Threlkeld bridge on the C2C route is closed.
 Walkers can still access the Latrigg paths via Spoony Green Lane.
-We are working with Cumbria County Council to open the Brundholme Road up to walkers and cyclists.

 Please see our latest map with alternative routes